derekdjia/AI_Generated_Recipes/README.md

 	* Which recipes are the most similar?
 	* Which ingredients go well together or do not go well together?
 	* Can we predict how recipes will be rated?
+	* For a given dish, which other dishes are the most similar?

 ##### a.
 Which ingredients appear most often?